No-Reed/Sebas-AI-Concierge/README.md

 Sebastian is a local, multi-agent desktop concierge designed to manage the "household chores" of a developer's digital life.
 While you focus on high-value creative work, Sebastian handles background maintenance, file organization, debugging, and session context management.

-Submitted for the Google AI Agents Capstone (Concierge Agents Track).
+Submitted for the Google AI Agents Capstone (Freestyle / Concierge Agents Track).

 ---